 On April 5, 2010, the Company entered into an option agreement to acquire rights to Halcyon Property.
-On March 12, 2013 the Halcyon Property Option Agreement was amended, as indicated in the schedule below.
-In order to acquire up to a 100% working interests in the property, subject to certain net smelter return royalties ("NSR") and advance royalty payments the Company agreed to the following amended consideration.
+On March 12, 2013 the Halcyon Property Option Agreement was amended.
+In order to acquire up to a 100% working interests in the property, subject to certain net smelter return royalties ("NSR") and advance royalty payments the Company agreed to the following amended consideration, which has been met, cash payments totalling \$120,000 and the issuance of 700,000 common shares.
 Further, commencing the amended date of August 1, 2015, if the Company exercises its option, the Company will be obligated to pay advances on the NSR of \$8,000 per annum, which will be deducted from any payments to be made under the NSR:

-Issuance Ехр loration Date Cash of shares Requ irements On or before April 5, 2010 \$ 15,000 300,000 paid & issued On or before April 5, 2011 \$ 25,000 200,000 paid & issued \$ 22,000 Exploration requirements to April 5, 2011 \$40,299 On or before April 5, 2012 \$ 35,000 200,000 paid & issued \$ 22,000 Exploration requirements to April 5, 2012 \$53,985 On or before April 5, 2013 \$ 15,000 - Paid \$ 22,000 Exploration requirements to April 5, 2012 \$53,985 On or before April 5, 2014 \$ 15,000 - Paid \$ 22,000 On or before April 5, 2015 \$ 15,000 - \$ 22,000 extension of the metallogenetically significant Whistle Offset Structure now interpreted to represent an embayment.
+The property is located 35 Km NNE of Sudbury in the SE corner of Parkin Twp, and consists of 53 unpatented mining claims.
+It is readily accessible by paved and all-weather gravel road.
+Halcyon is adjacent to the Post Creek property and contains the extension of the metallogenetically significant Whistle Offset Structure now interpreted to represent an embayment.
 It is approximately 2 km north of the producing Podolsky Mine of FNX Mining.
 Previous operators on the property defined numerous conductive zones based on induced polarization (I.P.) surveys with coincident anomalous soil geochemistry.
 Base and precious metal mineralization have been found in multiple locations on the property but follow-up work was never done.
 The former producing Jon Smith Mine (nickel-copper-cobalt-platinum) is situated 1 Km North of the property.